puppeteer/puppeteer/docs/api.md

 - `prototypeHandle` <[JSHandle]> A handle to the object prototype.
 - returns: <[Promise]<[JSHandle]>> Promise which resolves to a handle to an array of objects with this prototype.

-The method iterates JavaScript heap and finds all the objects with the given prototype.
+The method iterates the JavaScript heap and finds all the objects with the given prototype.

 ```js
 // Create a Map object